 Please Note: The excess weight loss listed above is just an average.
 A patient can lose more or less than the average amount of expected excess weight loss based upon how well they follow the program guidelines.

 Are you a good candidate for

-Laparoscopic Single Anastomosis Doudeno-Ileal Bypass with Sleeve Gastrectomy?
+Laparoscopic Single Anastomosis Doudenal-Ileal Bypass with Sleeve Gastrectomy (SADI-S)?

 You may be a good candidate for the procedure if:

 - You are between the ages of 18 and 60